 Key Personnel

 The Burns & McDonnell Project Team offers the CDPHE nationally recognized expertise in conducting solid waste management plans, complemented by an in-depth knowledge of solid waste and recycling issues in the Colorado and nearby states.
 Our proposed Project Team has been formed to provide consulting services for a statewide plan that will set the State of Colorado on a wise course for the future.
-Our Project Team – including our subcontractor SERA – is comprised of a combination of consultants and engineers who focus their careers on solid waste and recycling projects.
+Our Project Team – including our subcontractor SERA – is comprised of a combination of consultants, economists, and engineers who focus their careers on solid waste and recycling projects.

 We have assembled a Project Team with “hands-on” experience helping local governments successfully complete all phases of solid waste projects.
 Successful completion of this project will require a Project Team that not only has operational and financial solid waste and recycling expertise, but also is proficient in landfill and other solid waste facilities engineering and design.
 The individuals proposed for this project have been selected based on their experience providing these types of solid waste and recycling services to clients.